talha2021skipq/ProximaCentauri-1/README.md

 ### Insatll requirements
 Then install new version of python (python 3.7) and console (2.1).
 ### Create CDK project
-create directory of your choice and change directory to new created and then create cdk project using these commands.
+Create directory of your choice and change directory to new created and then create cdk project using these commands.
 ```
 $ mkdir IrfanskipQ_Project1
 $ cd IrfanskipQ_Project1
 $ cdk init app --language python
 ```
 copy the files and update file in CDK project file.
+### Activate virtual Environment
+Run this command to activate the virtual environment `$source .venv/bin/activate`